top of page

 • Clean burning of non recyclable waste in waste to energy plants.

-• Linking power stations that produce waste heat with vegetable greenhouses that require heat.
+• Linking power stations that produce waste heat with commercial greenhouses and/or public buildings that require heat.

 • Working with farmers to balance food production with environmental management.